MrX1aoZ1/College-Assignment/README.md

 # College-Assignment
-Collection of assignments I done in college
+This is a collection of the college assignments I have done.